Dbz/CodingBootcampTaxes/README.md

 > * Is needed to meet the minimum educational requirements of your present trade or business, or
 > * Is part of a program of study that will qualify you for a new trade or business.

 Notice that this is the only tax deduction that doesn't explicitly require your expenses be from a eligible educational institution.
 This is possibly the one tax benefit that could apply to coding bootcamp graduates, **if you were already in a programming career previously**.
 However this is by far the minority of coding bootcamp graduates, as most of us are switching from a completely different career.
 If you think this might apply to you, see a tax professional as you may be able to deduct your bootcamp tuition.
-Keep in mind though, this is an itemized deduction, which may affect whether it's even worth deducting. **TODO: add itemized deduction info here**

 Source: [irs.gov: Business Deduction for Work-Related Education](https://www.irs.gov/publications/p970/ch12.html)